top of page

 Interoception also impacts our ability to care for our physical health, regulate our emotions, participate in life socially, and manage many other areas of life that influence its quality.

-We also know that neurodivergent people often have sensory systems that work differently than the majority of people due to differences in neurology.
-Each individual sense can be hypersensitive (more sensitive than the norm) or hyposensitive (less sensitive than the norm).
+We also know that autistic and other neurodivergent individuals often have sensory systems that work differently than the majority of people due to differences in neurology.
+Each individual sense can be hyperresponsive (more responsive/sensitive than the norm) or hyporesponsive (less responsive/sensitive than the norm).
 This means their sensory experiences can be exaggerated one way or another, which often results in challenges.

 What is Interoception?